t103/Red-Docs/red/red_install_mac.md

 #### Installation

 *  **Install brew**
-  In Finder or Spotlight, search for and open terminal In the that will open, paste this:
+  In Finder or Spotlight, search for and open terminal.
+  In the Terminal window that will open, paste this:

 	```
 	/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"